(305) 4471-447

 Teeth Cleanings in Miami.

-Oral hygiene refers to various techniques to clean the teeth and gums.
-Dr. Gallardo can assist patients with in-depth hygiene methods that can prevent or halt the progressions of periodontal disease.
+Oral hygiene refers to various techniques used to clean the teeth and gums.
+Dr. Gallardo can assist you with in-depth hygiene methods that can prevent or halt the progression of periodontal disease and will help you to develop an oral care and dental plan.

-At Gallardo Periodontics & Implant Dentistry, the periodontal prophylactic cleaning will eliminate calculus above the gumline (Supragingival cleaning), remove plaque and tartar below the gumline (Subgingival cleaning), and smooth the roots of the teeth (root planning), to eliminate all bacteria.
+At Gallardo Periodontics & Implant Dentistry, periodontal prophylactic cleaning removes calculus from above the gumline (supragingival cleaning), removes plaque and tartar from below the gumline (subgingival cleaning), and smooths the roots of the teeth (root planing), thus eliminating all bacteria from your mouth.

-Periodontal prophylactic cleanings should be performed every three moths for those individuals with existing periodontal disease.
+Periodontal prophylactic cleaning should be done every three months for those with existing periodontal disease.

-Anyone who would like to prevent the development of gum disease, or who is currently suffering from oral issues, such as bleeding gums or periodontal disease, should routinely have their teeth cleaned by a periodontist.
+Anyone who wants to prevent the development of gum disease or is currently suffering from oral issues, such as bleeding gums or periodontal disease, should routinely have their teeth cleaned by a periodontist.

 Some patients may note mild to moderate discomfort during the deep cleaning process.
 Dr. Gallardo will utilize IV sedation or a topical anesthetic to ensure the procedure is pain free.
 His number one priority is to remove the stress and discomfort from any dental procedure.